Benjamin Gatling

 narrative, performance, the ethnography of communication, Persianate oral traditions, Islam, Central Asia and the Middle East

-Benjamin Gatling is a folklorist and Associate Professor in the English Department, Director of the Folklore Program, and Director of Interdisciplinary Studies (MAIS).
+Benjamin Gatling is a folklorist and Associate Professor in the English Department.
 He holds a Ph.D. and M.A. in Near Eastern Languages and Cultures from The Ohio State University and a B.A. from the University of North Carolina at Chapel Hill.
 Prior to coming to Mason, he was a Lecturing Fellow in the Thompson Writing Program at Duke University.
 His research interests include oral narrative, performance, the ethnography of communication, Persianate oral traditions, and Islam in Central Asia.
-His first book, Expressions of Sufi Culture in Tajikistan, was published with the University of Wisconsin Press in 2018.
-His current book project considers the experiences of Afghan refugees and migrants in the U.S. His research has been supported by fellowships from the National Endowment for the Humanities, IREX, and Fulbright-Hays, among others.
-He serves as associate editor of the Journal of American Folklore.
+His research has been supported by fellowships from IREX, the NEH, and Fulbright Program, among others.
+He serves as Editor of Folklorica: the Journal of the Slavic, East European, and Eurasian Folklore Association.

 2018.
 Expressions of Sufi Culture in Tajikistan, University of Wisconsin Press.